 As in the TSMC case, Quinn Emanuel represents the main defendant rather than core client Qualcomm.

 It recently became public that Qualcomm is represented by Oliver Jüngst from Bird & Bird in the Düsseldorf case.
 It is Jüngst’s first time advising the semiconductor manufacturer.
-As well as Qualcomm, Jüngst advises EBV Electronics at the court in Mannheim.
-EBV Electronics is another defendant in the Globalfoundries case.
+As well as Qualcomm, Jüngst advises EBV Elektronik at the court in Mannheim.
+EBV Elektronik is another defendant in the Globalfoundries case.

 Apple is the third defendant in the Globalfoundries claims.
 The tech giant has appointed Hogan Lovells partner Andreas von Falck as lead council in the Düsseldorf claims.